flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPad/throttle-calibration.md

 ### 3. Deadband / Range Setting

-As any hardware like throttles always has some imprecision it is necessary to define a range of values which should be treated as a valid range for a detent.
+Analog controllers always have some imprecision and it is necessary to define a range of values which should be treated as a valid range for a detent.
 This is called a `deadband`.

 {==